kyma-project/kyma/docs/helm-broker/06-01-clusteraddonsconfiguration.md

 This is a sample ClusterAddonsConfiguration which provides cluster-wide addons.
 If any status of ClusterAddonsConfiguration is marked as `Failed`, all of its addons are not available in the Service Catalog.

->**NOTE:** All CRs must have the `addons.kyma-project.io` finalizer which is used during the deletion process to fully remove a given CR from the storage.
+>**NOTE:** All CRs must have the `addons.kyma-project.io` finalizer which prevents the CR from deletion until the Controller completes the deletion logic successfully.
 If you do not set a finalizer, the Controller sets it automatically.

 ```yaml
 apiVersion: addons.kyma-project.io/v1alpha1